Megadeth: Lyrical themes

 Megadeth's lyrics often focus on death, war, politics, and religion.
 The lyricism centers on nihilistic themes, but occasionally deals with topics such as alienation and social problems.
 The earliest releases featured themes such as occultism, graphic violence, and Satanism.
 Nuclear warfare and government conspiracy were preoccupations on albums such as Rust in Peace and Countdown to Extinction.
 During Megadeth's commercial peak, Mustaine elaborated on more personal themes such as addiction and intimate relationships.
 For the lyrics on Cryptic Writings, Mustaine said that he wanted to write songs that had more appeal to a wider audience.
 The title of United Abominations is a satiric play on the name of the United Nations; Mustaine criticized the organization's ineffectiveness on a number of songs on that album.

 Influences

-Traditional heavy metal bands such as UFO, Black Sabbath, Budgie, Judas Priest, new wave of British heavy metal (NWOBHM) bands such as Raven, Angel Witch, Motörhead, Iron Maiden, Diamond Head, and Venom, and punk rock bands such as the Sex Pistols and Ramones had a significant influence on Megadeth's sound.
-Hard rock bands such as AC/DC, Queen, Led Zeppelin, and Rush, as well as European acts like Scorpions, Accept, and Mercyful Fate, were also influential on the group's guitar style.
+They were influenced by traditional heavy metal bands such as UFO, Black Sabbath, Budgie and Judas Priest, new wave of British heavy metal (NWOBHM) bands Raven, Angel Witch, Motörhead, Iron Maiden, Diamond Head, and Venom, punk rock bands Sex Pistols and Ramones, hard rock bands AC/DC, Queen, Led Zeppelin and Rush, and European bands Scorpions, Accept and Mercyful Fate.
 Although the music has roots in punk, university professor Jason Bivins wrote that Megadeth followed the basic blueprint of Motörhead and Iron Maiden.
 He described the style as a mix of "the instrumental virtuosity of the NWOBHM with the speed and aggression of hardcore punk", while also drawing lyrical inspiration from the horror-themed punk band Misfits.
 Mustaine has also listed albums by the Beatles and David Bowie as recordings that influenced him.